Frequently asked questions to our Tenancy Services Department.

 We really cannot give a definite answer because it depends on many different things, including how many points you are awarded, where you want to live and how many houses we have of the type you need.
 The points awarded determine where you are placed on the list but your position can regularly change depending on other applicants being added or removed, as well as your own housing needs changing.
 However, when you apply or your circumstances change we will discuss your options and how these may affect how long you may wait.

-For more information please refer to our leaflet Appying for a House with Wishaw and District Housing Association.
+For more information please refer to our leaflet Appying for a House with Wishaw and District Housing.

 No. There is no need to do this, provided the house type and area are already noted on your application.
-It is this information that is used to generate our waiting list, and we use this to contact the applicant who is first on the list for any particular house.
+We use this information to contact the applicant who is first on the list for any particular house.
 We take into consideration any medical adaptations or other factors that may make the property suitable or otherwise.

 At the beginning of your tenancy you will receive a rent payment card from Allpay.
 This card enables you to make payments at the Post Office, any shop displaying the PayPoint sign, via the internet or a dedicted call centre, by telephoning our office or by Direct Debit.
 In addition you can set up a Standing Order via your bank or make payments by cheque.
 If you are in receipt of Housing Benefit you can arrange to have this paid directly to us.

 Yes, depending on your financial circumstances.
 In general, if your income is low or you are claiming other state benefits you may get Housing Benefit to help you pay your rent.
 We would encourage anyone who is unsure of their entitlement to complete and return a Housing Benefit form.